PierrunoYT/file-converter-web/README.md

 ## Usage

-1. Select the type of conversion you want to perform (Image or Audio)
+1. Select the type of conversion you want to perform (Image, Audio, Video, or Text)
 2. Upload your file(s) by dragging and dropping or clicking to browse
 3. Select the desired output format
 4. Click "Convert" to process your file(s)